-The City's Surface Water Management webpage will display the updated SWMP, SMAP, and the Annual Report once they have been approved by City council.
+The City's Surface Water Management webpage will have links the updated SWMP, SMAP, and the Annual Report once they have been approved by City council and submitted to Ecology.

 MS4 Mapping and Documentation

 The City of Federal Way works to maintain the most up-to-date and accurate maps possible for the City, the MS4, and private connections (commercial and residential) into the MS4.
 These maps assist with stormwater system operations and maintenance, private and public stormwater system inspections, IDDE source tracing and identification, and mitigating potential downstream impacts of stormwater pollution.